ebd622/k8s-into/session_3.md

 <img src="images/RC_3.PNG" width="40%">

 A section "selector" is a required section for ReplicaSet.
-This is a major difference between Replication Controller and Replica Set - in Replication Controller the section "selector" is NOT required but still available.PODs.
+This is a major difference between Replication Controller and Replica Set - in Replication Controller the section "selector" is NOT required but still available.

 The ReplicaSet selector also provides many other options for matching labels that were not available in a replication controller.